sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/IOP/IOP-Nextcloud-ownCloud10-integrations/_index.md

 There are a number of moving parts involved, they all need to be exactly right for things to work:
 * your revad version
-* your reva config.toml file
+* your reva config.toml file.
+THIS IS IMPORTANT!
 * your OC-10 or NC version (patched or from a git branch); OC10.12 already contains the patch, so skip patching if you're running 10.12.
 OC10.12 is the recommended version.
 * in the case of OC-10, your config.php
-* the sciencemesh app ("nc-sciencemesh")
+* the sciencemesh app
-* the settings for the sciencemesh app (as stored in the oc_appconfig database table)
+* the settings for the sciencemesh app (in the admin settings dialog)

 ## Inter-Operability Platform/Reva Integrations with Nextcloud and ownCloud10